locka99/opcua/README.md

 }
 ```

-If a enum value is called INVALID_0 it will be called Invalid with a value of 0 in the Rust enum.
+The OPC UA type SecurityPolicy value `INVALID_0` will an enum `SecurityPolicy` with a value `Invalid` with a scalar value
+of 0.

 ```rust
 pub enum SecurityPolicy {